-NOTE: If you have assigned a setup password , the system accepts your setup password as an alternate system password.
+NOTE: If you have assigned a setup password, the system accepts your setup password as an alternate system password.

-- 1. Turn on or reboot your system by pressing <Ctrl<Alt><Delete>. - 2.
+- Turn on or reboot your system. - 2.
 Type your password and press <Enter>.

-When Password Status is Locked, you must type the password and press <Enter> when prompted at reboot.
+When Password Status is Locked, type the password and press <Enter> when prompted at reboot.

 If an incorrect system password is entered, the system displays a message and prompts you to re-enter your password.
 You have three attempts to enter the correct password.
-After the third unsuccessful attempt, the system displays an error message that the system has halted and will shut down.
+After the third unsuccessful attempt, the system displays an error message that the system has halted and must be powered down.

-Even after you shut down and restart the system, the error message continues to be displayed until the correct password is entered.
+Even after you shut down and restart the system, the error message is displayed until the correct password is entered.